 After lunch, it was time to begrudgingly make our way to the train station.
 We wished we had the rest of the day to soak up the feeling that is quintessentially Bruges, but Paris was waiting and so there wasn’t much time to be sad!
 My husband convinced me to stop one more time for waffles at Fred’s (the third waffle in 5 waking hours!) as he hadn’t gotten one yet with ice cream.
 We literally inhaled one more waffle with ice cream, strawberries and whipped cream and promised to be back.

-If we had to do it all over again, I still wouldn’t have wanted to take much more time away from Paris, but we would schedule to arrive in Bruges the evening of the first night, explore the full next day, and leave the morning of the third day.
+One day in Bruges is almost enough time, but if we could to do it all over again, we would schedule to arrive in Bruges the evening of the first night, explore the full next day, and leave the morning of the third day to allow for about 36 hours in Bruges.

 Bruges was simply magical!
 I highly recommend including the picturesque city in your itinerary for a day or two.
 The cobblestone streets made us smile, the buildings made our jaws drop, the canal made us breathe deeper, and the waffles made our trip complete.
 I hope you have the opportunity to enjoy all that is Bruges!
 Please feel free to comment if you have any questions that I can answer to help you plan your perfect trip!